 Believe it or not: adding your own ingredients (aka stretching it) is the BEST way to do this.
 This allows you to add extra spices, broth, garlic, onions, vegetables…the list goes on and on.

-Is using canned soups really hurting my budget that much?
+Is using canned soups really not budget friendly?

 Any packaged food: can end up costing more than it’s homemade counterpart